gdbooks/3DCollisions/Intermission0/README.md

 #Intermission

 This is a good stopping point to stop and reflect on your code-base.
-Make any changes that you feel are necesary for moving forward, then proceed.
-Iteration and reflection like this is key to writing clean, well orgonized code.
+Make any changes that you feel are necessary for moving forward, then proceed.
+Iteration and reflection like this is key to writing clean, well organized code.

-## Application Behavious
+## Application Behaviours

 One of the things that bothers me is that all of our sample code contains a lot of copy/paste code.
 So i want to move a lot of that into the base ```Application``` class.
 The things i really want to move are: Rendering the origin, resizing the window and making the camera rotate.